- When to toilet train a puppy

 Combine puppy toilet training with sleep training

-If possible, it is better to integrate puppy toilet training with crate and sleep training as your puppy will still need to go out during the night in these first few weeks.
-If you are crate training, your pup will be much less likely to soil their sleeping area, so they should need less frequent night-time toilet trips outside.
+Puppy toilet training is integrated with sleep training - as your puppy will still need to go out during the night in these first few weeks.
+If a puppy needs the toilet, they can’t sleep!

-How to deal with puppy “early onset fear”
+How to deal with puppy ‘first fear phase’

 If you stick to a consistent puppy toilet training routine, your dog will soon learn to toilet outdoors.
-You may still get the occasional lapse but this is only natural, so don’t panic – just increase the number of visits outdoors for a while until you’re confident your dog’s back on track.
+You may still get the occasional lapse but this is only natural, so don’t panic – just increase the number of visits outdoors for a while, and increase the rewards, until you’re confident your dog’s back on track.

 You’ll need to learn when they need to go out, what their tell-tale signs are, and make a point of taking your dog outside on a regular basis - and never forget to reward them.
 Don’t just expect them to know what to do and where to go.
 Follow exactly the same programme as you would with a puppy until they understand where the toilet is in this strange new place.